Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Tremolo Guitar Technique

-Tremolo is one of the most recognized techniques played on guitar.
+Tremolo is one of the most recognized right hand techniques played on guitar.
 It gives us the illusion of a sustained note.
 But in reality, we pluck the same string repeatedly.
 Listeners have long been enchanted by the sound of tremolo produced on the guitar.

 A difficult technique to master, tremolo is a staple in some of the most popular pieces on the guitar.
 “Recuerdos de la Alhambra”, “Campanas del Alba”, are 2 of the most popular works that contain tremolo.